This post may contain affiliate links. Please read our disclosure policy.

-This recipe pairs great with pesto pasta salad, lemon butter couscous or truffle fries.
+This recipe pairs great with pesto pasta salad, lemon butter couscous, or truffle fries.
+I’d also love to teach you how to reverse sear a steak or the basics of sous vide.

-You may be surprised how easy it is to come up with your own marinade.
-There is a simple formula you can follow for creating the perfect sauce.
+You may be surprised how easy it is to make homemade steak marinade.
+There is a simple formula you can follow to create the perfect sauce:

 - 1 part acid, such as vinegar, wine, beer, or citrus (lemon or lime juice).